graasp/graasp/README.md

 Graasp offers two ways to install the Graasp backend :

-    - Docker : this allows you to run a preconfigured environnement (Recommended)
+- [Docker](#docker-installation) (recommended) : this allows you to run a preconfigured environnement
-    - Local : you'll need to install and configure all the required services
+- [Local](#local-installation) : you'll need to install and configure all the required services

-### Docker installation (Recommended)
+### Docker installation

 We recommend to set up the development environment using Docker, as it allows to use a preconfigured developement environnement.

 First open the folder in the dev-container by using the command palette <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>P</kbd> (or <kbd>ctrl</kbd> instead of <kbd>cmd</kbd>), and typing `Open Folder in Container`.

-This will create 3 containers :
+This will create 10 containers :

-- `app` : Node.js backend of Graasp
+- `graasp-core` : Node.js backend of Graasp
-- `db` : PostgreSQL database used by the backend
+- `graasp-postgres` : PostgreSQL database used by the backend
+- `graasp-postgres-test` : PostgreSQL database used when running tests
+- `graasp-etherpad` : Container for the etherpad service
+- `graasp-postgres-etherpad` : PostgreSQL database used by the etherpad service
+- `graasp-meilisearch` : Container for the meilisearch service
-- `redis` : Redis instance to enable websockets
+- `graasp-redis` : Redis instance to enable websockets
-- `localstack` : Localstack instance use to locally test S3 storage
+- `graasp-localstack` : Localstack instance use to fake S3 storage locally
+- `graasp-iframely` : Iframely instance used to get embeds for links
+- `mailer-1` : Simple mailer instance used to receive emails locally (see the [Utilities section](#utilities))

+> **Important**
-To use localstack with the Docker installation, it is necessary to edit your `/etc/hosts` with the following line `127.0.0.1 localstack`.
+> To use localstack with the Docker installation, it is necessary to edit your `/etc/hosts` with the following line `127.0.0.1 localstack`.
 This is necessary because the backend creates signed urls with the localstack container hostname.
 Without changing the hosts, the developpement machine cannot resolve the `http://localstack` hostname.

 Then install the required npm packages with `yarn install`.
 You should run this command in the docker's terminal, because some packages are built depending on the operating system (eg. `bcrypt`).

+> **Info**
-If the process is killed during the installation of the packages, you'll need to increase the memory limit for docker.
+> If the process is killed during the installation of the packages, you'll need to increase the memory limit for docker.

-To increase the memory limit, go to `Docker > Preferences > Resources` and change the memory from default (2 GB) to 8GB.
+> To increase the memory limit, go to `Docker > Preferences > Resources` and change the memory from default (2 GB) to 8GB.

 ### Local Installation